 Prof. Milo Puhan studied medicine at the University of Zurich.
-After working as an internal medicine resident at the Zurich Höhenklinik in Wald (Dr. O. Brändli), Switzerland and as a Research Fellow at the University of Zurich’s Horten Center (Prof. J. Steurer), he earned a PhD at the University of Amsterdam in 2006.
-Immediately following, Prof. Puhan was a PROSPER fellow if the Swiss National Science Foundation.
-From 2008 to 2012, he was a tenure track Associate Professor in the Department of Epidemiology, Bloomberg School of Public Health at Johns Hopkins University in Baltimore, USA.
+After working as an internal medicine resident at the Zurich Höhenklinik in Wald (Dr. O. Brändli), Switzerland and as a Research Fellow at the University of Zurich’s Horten Center (Prof. J. Steurer), he earned a PhD at the University of Amsterdam in 2006 (Prof. P. Bossuyt).
+Immediately following, Prof. Puhan was a PROSPER fellow of the Swiss National Science Foundation.
+From 2008 to 2012, he was a tenure track Associate Professor in the Department of Epidemiology of Johns Hopkins Bloomberg School of Public Health in Baltimore, USA.
 Since 2013 he serves as chair of Epidemiology and Public Health at the University of Zurich and as director of the EBPI.

-Milo Puhan is currently the president of the National Research Program 74 Smarter Health Care of the Swiss National Science Foundation, vice-president of the Swiss School of Public Health and directs the PhD program in Epidemiology & Biostatistics of the Life Science Zurich Graduate School.
+Milo Puhan is currently the president of the National Research Program 74 Smarter Health Care of the Swiss National Science Foundation, president of the Swiss School of Public Health and directs the PhD program in Epidemiology & Biostatistics of the Life Science Zurich Graduate School.

 In 2014 he received the COPD Research Award of the European Respiratory Society and in 2017, he received the prestigious Ig Nobel Prize for his work on the didgeridoo for treating obstructive sleep apnea and snoring.